 This architecture shows the deployment of PeopleSoft application servers across multiple regions while ensuring high availability and disaster recovery.
 It shows a virtual cloud network (VCN) with the bastion, load balancer, application, and database instances placed in separate subnets across two regions.

-In the following architecture diagram, the bastion host and load balancer is deployed in public subnet and all other instances are deployed in private subnet.
-You can place the different instances in public or private subnets based on your business requirement.
+In the architecture diagram, the bastion host and load balancer is deployed in a public subnet, and all the other instances are deployed in a private subnet.
+You can place the different instances in public or private subnets based on your business requirements.

-To ensure that you can access PeopleSoft application instances even when all availability domains in a region goes down due to a disaster, deploy PeopleSoft across multiple regions.
-The following architecture diagram shows two regions.
+To ensure that you can access PeopleSoft application instances, even when all availability domains in a region go down, deploy PeopleSoft across multiple regions.
+The architecture diagram shows two regions.
 In Region 1, PeopleSoft is deployed in multiple availability domains to ensure high availability across availability domains within a region.
-In Region 2, load balancer, application, and database instances are in the passive state.
+In Region 2, the load balancer, application, and database instances are in the passive state.

 Description of the illustration GUID-F9925BC6-56A6-4BF6-A787-9F87B2FCEAF7-default.png

-This architecture supports the following components:
+This architecture supports these components:

-Bastion host: Bastion host is an optional component that you can provision in each availability domain to act as a jump host to access application and database instances.
-For example, bastion host in Availability Domain 2 acts as a jump host to access application and database hosts in Availability Domain 2.
+Bastion host: A bastion host is an optional component that you can provision in each availability domain to act as a jump host to access application and database instances.
+For example, a bastion host in Availability Domain 2 acts as a jump host to access application and database hosts in Availability Domain 2.
 Bastion hosts in both Availability Domain 1 and Availability Domain 2 are in the active state.

-Load Balancer tier: Oracle Cloud Infrastructure Load Balancing Service instances distribute traffic across the application servers in both the availability domains.
-Availability Domain 1 hosts primary load balancer instances.
-Availability Domain 2 hosts standby load balancer instances.
+Load balancer tier: Oracle Cloud Infrastructure Load Balancing instances distribute traffic across the application servers in both the availability domains.
+Availability Domain 1 hosts the primary load balancer instances.
+Availability Domain 2 hosts the standby load balancer instances.

 Application tier: Both Availability Domain 1 and Availability Domain 2 contain at least one instance of Web PeopleSoft Internet Architecture (PIA), ES Cluster, application server, and PeopleSoft Process Scheduler on Windows.
-All instances in the application tier across the two availability domains in region 1 are in the active state.
+All instances in the two availability domains in Region 1 of the application tier are in the active state.
 The application tier instances in Region 2 are in the passive state.
-To sync application servers across availability domains and across the regions, use Rsync.
+To sync the application servers across availability domains and across the regions, use Rsync.

-Oracle recommends deploying PeopleSoft multi-tier setup with shared application binaries.
-A shared file system to share PeopleSoft application binaries can be created by using Oracle Cloud Infrastructure File Storage Service (FSS).
+Oracle recommends that you deploy the PeopleSoft multitier setup with shared application binaries.
+You can create a shared file system to share PeopleSoft application binaries by using Oracle Cloud Infrastructure File Storage.

-Windows Client: Use Windows Client to perform administration activities, such as migration and upgrade.
+Windows client: Use the Windows client to perform administration activities, such as migration and upgrade.

 Database tier: Availability Domain 1 in Region 1 hosts the primary database instances.
 Availability Domain 2 in Region 1 and Region 2 host the standby database instances.
 In each availability domain, at least two database instances are set up to ensure high availability.
-If a database instance goes down in Availability Domain 1, the second database instance in Availability Domain 1 continues processing requests.
-If Region 1 goes down, the database instances in Region 2 process the requests.
-To replicate database across regions, use Active Data Guard in synchronous mode.
+If a database instance goes down in Availability Domain 1, then the second database instance in Availability Domain 1 continues processing requests.
+If Region 1 goes down, then the database instances in Region 2 process the requests.
+To replicate a database across regions, use Oracle Active Data Guard in synchronous mode.

-If the instances in Region 1 are not available in case of a disaster, you’ll have to manually switch over to the instances in Region 2.
+If the instances in Region 1 aren’t available, then you must manually switch over to the instances in Region 2.
 In this scenario, the load balancer and database instances in Region 2 act as the primary load balancer and database instances.
-The bastion host in Region 2 receives requests, and then forwards it to the instances in Region 2.
-The load balancer distributes traffic to the Web PIA instances in Region 2.
-The Web PIA instances route the request to application instances, which in turn forward requests to the database instances in Region 2 for processing.
+The bastion host in Region 2 receives requests, and then forwards the requests to the instances in Region 2.
+The load balancer distributes the traffic to the Web PIA instances in Region 2.
+The Web PIA instances route the requests to application instances, and then the application instances forward the requests to the database instances in Region 2 for processing.